Weather Averages for Malta in May

 15th May 2015

-Every May, Marsa celebrates the Feast of the Holy Trinity.
-Like most religious festivals in Malta, the Feast of the Holy Trinity is honoured with solemn activities, such as special masses in churches and street processions throughout the village.
+Every May, Marsa celebrates the Feast of the Holy Trinity, with solemn activities, such as religious services held in the Marsa Parish Church and Holy Trinity Church and street processions throughout the village.